-ASTM F1637 Standard Practice for Safe Walking Surfaces states: 5.1.3 Painted walkways shall contain an abrasive additive, crosscut grooving, texturizing or other appropriate means to render the surface slip resistant where wet conditions maybe reasonably forseeable.
+ASTM F1637 Standard Practice for Safe Walking Surfaces states: 5.1.3 Painted walkways shall contain an abrasive additive, crosscut grooving, texturizing or other appropriate means to render the surface slip resistant where wet conditions maybe reasonably foreseeable.

 On some ramps painting may camouflages areas where a change in elevation exists such as the start of a sloped section or where a curb and the walking surface meet.
 I often see curbs and curbs on ramps painted not only on the side face and top face but also on the walking surface just in front of the curb.
 In some cases, when walking on the top side this can hide the curb edge from sight and increase the fall potential.

 Painting of handicap ramps is a serious consideration that should be carefully planned and performed to insure the safety of all pedestrians who interact with the walkway surface.

-J. Steven Hunt, CPCU, ARM, is president and senior safety consultant at Warren.
+J. Steven Hunt, CPCU, ARM, is a senior safety consultant at Warren.
 Steve specializes in premises liability incidents, construction falls and safety management programs, has achieved the designation of Associate Risk Management and Chartered Property and Liability Underwriter from Insurance Institute of America, Chicago, IL.
 Steve has investigated more than 1,000 accidents in his more than 39-year career, including 33 cases involving fatalities.
 He holds a Bachelor of Science in Administrative Management with a Minor in Occupational Safety and Health from Clemson University.